 Welcome!
 I am currently a postdoc (officially called Research Fellow) of professor Graham Cormode.
 Starting from May 2021, I will be an assistant professor at the Computer Science Institute of Charles University in Prague.

-I will serve on the Program Committee of WAOA 2020.
+I have recently served on the Program Committee of WAOA 2020.

 Email: pavel dot vesely at warwick dot ac dot uk